batariloa/RCS-Backend-Hub-Spring-Boot/README.md

 REST API that allows the users to remotely control their computer, using a registered account.
 Some of the available commands are: starting torrent downloads, shutting off the computer, sending commands to the bash terminal.

+Some of the technologies that complement the application are:

+* Spring Boot
+* Spring Security
+* Spring JPA Data
+* JWT Authentication
+* Zookeeper server and Kafka MQ
+* MySQL Server
+* AngularJS/Typescript

 ## GENERAL